The Micro-Aggregated Profit Share: Introduction

-Our work also relates to the literatures on production networks and the functional distribution of income.
+While we are interested in the evolution of the aggregate markup and other indicators of aggregate market power, our main objective is to study the connection between market power and the profit share.
+We establish and study this connection through our three theoretical results.
+In doing so, our work relates and contributes to the literatures on production networks and the functional distribution of income.
 Here, we briefly review some of the most pertinent papers in those literatures and discuss our contributions in relation to them.

 \textbf{Production Networks}.
-Research on production networks, which builds upon the pioneering work of François Quesnay and Wassily Leontief, has significantly increased in recent decades.\footnote{A list of non-exhaustive papers in this literature is: \cite{long1983real}, \cite{acemoglu2012network, acemoglu2015systemic, acemoglu2016networks}, \cite{bigio2020distortions}, \cite{ghassibe2021endogenous}, and the work of \cite{baqaee2019macroeconomic, baqaee2019networks, baqaee2020productivity}.} Within this literature, our work relates most closely to \cite{baqaee2020productivity}.
-Our aggregation theorem, which decomposes the aggregate profit share, can be seen as a generalization of the production side of that framework.
-Our theorem nests the production side of \cite{baqaee2020productivity}'s economy when there is no monopsony, no fixed costs, and returns to scale are constant for each producer.
+Research on production networks, which builds upon the pioneering work of \cite{quesnay1758tableau} and \cite{leontief1951structure, leontief1966input}, has significantly increased in recent decades.\footnote{A list of non-exhaustive papers in this literature is: \cite{long1983real}, \cite{acemoglu2012network, acemoglu2015systemic, acemoglu2016networks}, \cite{grassi2017io}, \cite{bigio2020distortions}, \cite{ghassibe2021endogenous}, \cite{baqaee2019macroeconomic, baqaee2019networks, baqaee2020productivity}.} Within this literature, our work relates most closely to \cite{baqaee2020productivity}.
+Our aggregation theorem, which expresses the aggregate profit share in terms of a sufficient statistic for production networks and aggregate measures of market power, generalizes the production side of that framework.
+It is possible to show that the profit share in their framework can be expressed as the input-output multiplier (i.e., the ratio of sales to GDP) times one minus the inverse of the harmonic sales-weighted markup.
+Thus, our theorem nests the production side of \cite{baqaee2020productivity}'s economy when there is no monopsony, no fixed costs, and returns to scale are constant for each producer.

 \textbf{The Functional Distribution of Income}.
 Income shares are important summary statistics for understanding many macroeconomic phenomena, including the global decline in the labor share, the stability of the Kaldor facts, and economic inequality.
 One such statistic that has historically caught the eye of both economists and policymakers is the profit share.